Adream-Studio/ws/README.md

 ## Remain to be done

-1. Linux Version
+1. MacOS Version
-2. MacOS Version
+2. All 32bit Versions